minnojs/minnojs.github.io/content/en/blog/tutorials/free-web-iat.md

             ],
 ```

-We used more complicated code for the attribute stimuli (e.g., "word: global.posWords[6]") because we randomly select the attribute words from a larger pool of words, as recommended by [Axt et al. (2021)](https://doi.org/10.3758/s13428-021-01592-8).
+We used more complicated code for the attribute stimuli (e.g., `word: global.posWords[6]`) because we randomly select the attribute words from a larger pool of words, as recommended by [Axt et al. (2021)](https://doi.org/10.3758/s13428-021-01592-8).

 To change your code to build the IAT you need.
 If you’re using photos, put them in your own directory and change your IAT script to search for images there: base_url: {image:’YOUR URL GOES HERE’}.
 If you’re using words rather than photos, you need to update the [media](https://minnojs.github.io/minno-time/0.5/time/API.html#media) object of the categories.
 For instance: {word: 'Tyrone'}.